Before You Join

 We do restrict participation the elementary math circle to students in first grade and above.
 This is because of social readiness, not mathematical ability!
 We do recognize that there are many kindergarten students who are capable of exceptional mathematical reasoning.
-Similarly, we do not place 1st and 2nd graders to participate in the 3rd/4th grade circles.
+Similarly, we do not permit students in grades 1 or 2 to participate in the 3–4 grade circles.

 Can I join Math Circles if I do not live in the San Francisco Bay Area or Silicon Valley?